Cacti/plugin_cycle/README.md

 # cycle

 The Cacti Cycle plugin allows you to automatically view the Cacti graphs one by one after a specified time delay.
+It allows you to select a tree, or branch, as well as specifically selected graphs.

 # Features